-HSAs are known for the triple tax advantage: tax-free contributions, tax-free distributions for qualified expenses, and tax-free interest and dividends.
-Here’s some important information on HSA contributions, distributions, and penalties.
+HSAs offer triple tax advantages: tax-free contributions, tax-free distributions for qualified expenses, and tax-free interest and dividends.
+Here’s some important information on HSA funding, HSA withdrawals, and related penalties.

-First, let’s look at HSA contributions.
+First, let’s learn about HSA funding (AKA contributions).
 Each enrollment season, you decide how much you want to put in your HSA.
-For 2019, the maximum annual contribution limit is $3,500 for individuals and $7,000 for family.
+For 2023, the maximum annual contribution limit is $3,850 for individuals and $7,750 for family.
 Keep in mind, you can change your HSA contribution for any reason at any time during the year.

-Each payday, your paycheck will be deducted for the amount of your contribution (divided equally throughout the year).
+Each payday, your employer will deduct the allotted amount of your contribution (divided equally throughout the year).
 The deduction happens before taxes, lowering your taxable income the first of the triple tax-advantages.

-If you don’t have automatic withdrawals through your employer, you can always put the money in after you get paid and file your contributions on your annual tax returns to get the tax break.
+What if you don’t have automatic withdrawals through your employer?
+You can add funds to your HSA on you own, then file your contributions on your annual tax returns to get the tax break.

-One other important note about HSA contributions: you must be enrolled in a qualified HDHP to make contributions.
-If your health insurance plan changes and you are no longer enrolled in an HDHP, you cannot make contributions; however, you can keep the account and use the funds.
+There is one other important note about HSA contributions.
+You must have a qualified HDHP to make contributions.
+You can no longer contribute funds to your HSA if your health insurance plan changes and you are no longer enrolled in an HDHP.
+However, you can keep the account and use the funds.

-HSA distributions (also known as withdrawals) are a little different.
+HSA withdrawals (AKA distributions) are a little different.
 If the money is used for an eligible medical expense, then you pay NO TAXES on the distribution (the second triple tax advantage).

 With a benefits debit card, you can pay for eligible expenses at doctor’s offices, pharmacies, or other approved places without having to pay out of pocket and then file a claim.
 Eligible expenses include co-pays and deductibles, prescription medications, and a long list of other healthcare needs.
 Read more about HSA eligible expenses.